New Student Advising

 Online placement tests do not award credit for past course work, nor may they be used to meet graduation requirements.
 They are designed only to identify the most appropriate course for you to take.
 Accreditation exams, which you will take during Orientation Week, do have the potential to award credit.

-In general, we encourage you to do the highest courses for which you have the prerequisites, but you're not obligated to take an honors course if invited to do so.
+In general, we encourage you to pursue the highest courses for which you have the prerequisites, but you're not obligated to take an honors course if invited to do so.
 You may or may not decide that it makes sense for you based on your goals for the course and how valuable an additional time investment in that subject would be for you.
 If you do decide to add an honors class to your schedule, you might consider adjusting your course load to ensure you have time to devote to the honors course.

 Assuming you're invited to more than one, it's possible.
 However, we do recommend you be cautious about doing so, since each of those will be a significant time commitment.
 If you're interested in doing this, we generally recommend doing only three total classes in Autumn, if at all possible.
 We encourage you to talk through the pros and cons of this plan with your Adviser over the summer.